Thomas Ludlow Chrystie II

-Thomas Ludlow Chrystie II (May 24, 1933 – December 24, 2013) was an American banker who served as the first Chief Financial Officer of Merrill Lynch & Company and industry pioneer who created the Cash Management Account.
+Thomas Ludlow Chrystie II (May 24, 1933 – December 24, 2013) was an American banker who served as the first chief financial officer of Merrill and who created the cash management account.

 Early life

 Chrystie was born on May 24, 1933, in Manhattan, the son of Thomas Witter Chrystie, a lawyer and trustee of Columbia University, and Helen Duell Chrystie.
 His father was a descendant of John Albert Weygand, a founding trustee of King's College, appointed in the Royal charter of October 31, 1754.
 He graduated from the Taft School in Watertown, Connecticut, in 1951 and from Columbia College in 1955.
 After college, he was hired by Merrill Lynch.
 He left briefly to serve in the U.S. Air Force from 1956 to 1958.
 He received his M.B.A. from New York University in 1960.

 Career

-After Merrill Lynch went public in 1971, he served as its first Chief Financial Officer in charge of planning and development.
+After Merrill Lynch went public in 1971, he served as its first chief financial officer in charge of planning and development.
 He remained at the firm until his retirement in 1988.